-Take the next step to a career in high school athletics that balances teaching, coaching, and administration through Concordia University, Nebraska’s focus on faith-based transformational leadership.
+Take the next step to a career in college athletics that balances administration and the physical, mental, and spiritual development of college athletes through Concordia University, Nebraska’s focus on faith-based transformational leadership.

-The next start date for Athletics Administration - College Level is Monday, Mar 6.
+The next start date for Athletics Administration - College Level is Monday, Oct 22.